 9.2.
-Assessment by Innovation and Science Australia
+Assessment by Industry Innovation and Science Australia

-We will then refer applications within each challenge to Innovation and Science Australia.
-Innovation and Science Australia will assess your application against the assessment criteria, compare it to other eligible applications within each challenge and consider the challenge agencies assessments of the applications, before recommending which projects to fund.
+We then refer supported applications within each challenge to IISA.
+EPC, a subcommittee of IISA, will assess your application against the assessment criteria, compare it to other eligible applications within each challenge and consider the challenge agencies' assessments of the applications, before recommending to the Program Delegate which projects to fund.

-Innovation and Science Australia will make recommendations to the Program Delegate on which applications are suitable for funding.
-To be recommended as suitable for funding, your application must score highly against each assessment criterion and represent value for money.
+To be recommended as suitable for funding, your application must score highly against each merit criterion and represent value with relevant money.